MicrosoftDocs/customer-voice/cv-docs/satisfaction-metrics.md

 manager: shujoshi
 ---

-# Work with satisfaction metrics
+# Add and configure satisfaction metrics

 Organizations use various metrics to determine the effectiveness of the experiences they provide to their customers.
 A subset of these metrics is tracked by them daily and forms the basis for measuring their performance.
 These metrics are called satisfaction metrics.
 In other words, we can say that satisfaction metrics are measurement systems that allow you to measure your customer experience.
 This ensures that the data you collected through survey responses can be analyzed successfully, and decisions can be made accordingly.